The Tremont School was started in 2011 by four families, each of which dared to ask,

 In 2018, Tremont School became one of the youngest schools ever to receive accreditation from the New England Association of Schools and Colleges (NEASC), the same association that accredits prestigious local private schools and colleges such as Harvard and Yale.
 The NEASC Visiting Committee commented that Tremont filled a very important gap in the educational terrain.

-Tremont graduates critical thinkers, problem-solvers, and compassionate and dynamic citizens.
+Tremont School graduates critical thinkers, problem-solvers, and compassionate and dynamic citizens.
 The first two students graduated in 2018.
 One is attending Massachusetts College of Art and the other is studying engineering at Tufts.
-Tremont will graduate seven students in 2019.
+Tremont School graduated seven students in 2019.
 Some of these students are college-bound while others will pursue technical school, a post-graduate year, or career options.